liangsihuang/Stanford-CS106B/README.md

     * Typically sort array/vector, but algorithms usually can be adapted for other data structures (e.g. linked list)
 ### Selection sort
 * Select smallest and move to front
-    * Search to find minomum
+    * Search to find minimum
     * Place in first slot
     * Could move elements over to make space, but faster just swap with current first
     * Repeat for second smallest, third, so on